Playing with newborns: why it’s important

 And remember to enjoy yourselves.
 It’s play only if it’s fun.

 Follow your baby’s cues.
 Even babies with a lot of energy need downtime and might feel overwhelmed if you keep trying to play with them when they’re tired.
-If your newborn baby seems startled or upset, try playing a quieter game a bit later.
+If your baby seems startled or upset, you can try playing a quieter game a bit later.